Joshkking/Various-Personal-and-School-Projects/README.md

 * Simple R Work - A very, very simple and short linear regression script (nothing fancy here)
 * **Web Scrape Work** - A couple of projects - one simply that of a unique link scraper, the other a much more funn **Twitter API scrape and analysis of the WeRateDogs account**
 * **AB Test Example** - Less a "project" than a sort of fill-in-the-blank guide on doing an A/B test on a website visit using bootstrap and statistical testing as well as logistic regression.
 Guided, but a handy example.
+* Old Javascript - A terrible old remainder piece of javascript from a website I made previously stored here simply as a memorabilia and there is no where else to put it.
+See readme for info.